TrevorBenson/ansible-saltstack-dynamic-inventory/README.md

 # ansible-saltstack-dynamic-inventory
-Generate a dynamic Ansible inventory of Saltstack minions
+Generate a dynamic Ansible inventory of Saltstack minions using the Python salt client API